tschaffter/raspberry-pi-htpc/README.md

 terminal `tty1`.
 The second line refers to the SSH terminal (`pts/1`) that we are using to run the above command.

+This command lists only the process IDs of Xorg sessions:

+    $ pgrep Xorg
+    1027

 The X session that we have started can be stopped with `kill <pid>` where `<pid>` is the process ID of the session listed by `ps aux | grep Xorg`.
 Here, we would run `kill 1027` to stop the X session.